mkejeiri/Domain-Driven-Design/EventStorming.md

 A shopping cart will include the list of the items to be purchased, with the associated quantity and price.
 Do we need really to include the ItemDescription in the ItemInCart?
 Feels like we should, because we'll need to display the ShoppingCart info to the customer, in order to review the cart before proceeding to checkout, "is this really the stuff we  intended to buy?
 Have we  looked at the grand total?".
 Things might get awkward when starting to consider events like ItemPriceUpdated or ItemDescriptionUpdated, that should have us thinking whether we should include a copy of the entire description of the selected item, or just a reference to the Item in stock.

-Bottom line, These are not the aggregates we're looking for. "data to be displayed to a user in order to make a decision" will be a Read Model.
-Aggregates are something else, but we have to be aware of this vicious temptation of superimposing what we need to see on the screen on the internal structure of our model. **They're not the same thing**.
+The bottom line is, these are not the **aggregates** we're looking for. "data to be displayed to a user in order to make a decision" will be a Read Model. **Aggregates** are something else, but we have to be aware of this vicious temptation of superimposing what we need to see on the screen on the internal structure of our model. **They're not the same thing**.

 To discover aggregate (don't use the name aggregate) we could use the following :

-- Look for responsibilities first what is this yellow sticky responsible for?
+- Look for **responsibilities** first what is this yellow sticky responsible for?
 Which are the system's expectation towards it?

-- Look for the information needed in order to fulfill this responsibility.
+- Look for the **information** needed in order to **fulfill** this **responsibility**.

-- Once this is sorted out, ask yourself, e.g. "How would I call a class with this information and purpose?".
+- Once this is sorted out, ask yourself, e.g. **"How would I call a class with this information and purpose?"**.

 #### Aggregates as state machines